TheGoodlike13/liberty_or_death/README.md

 I think it's the first guide that I don't have many problems with as it actually tries to go through things step-by-step instead of making massive leaps of logic.
 The only complaint I could give is lack of a general explanation what am I looking at, ideally at every step.
-Still, a massive improvement over, uh, literally eveything.
+Still, a massive improvement over, uh, literally everything.
 Especially IBM.
+Like, is there some sort of admin mafia, who, if you make a good guide, roll up to your front porch at night and dump some dead hard drives on your lawn?

 I perform the 'apt update' and 'app upgrade' as asked.
 This downloads a bunch of stuff which then prompts the computer for restart.
 Let's do that and proceed.